What does the cerebellum compute, and how is that computation made?

 For decades, cerebellar anatomy has been considered “solved” on many levels.
 Yet many important questions remain to be addressed that have critical bearing on understanding the mechanisms of cerebellar computations.
 We examine anatomical organization of cerebellar inputs and microciruitry using a variety of cutting-edge anatomical techniques, including transsynaptic tracing with monosynaptic rabies and pseudorabies viruses.
 In addition to answering fundamental questions about the physical substrates of cerebellar computations, these experiments provide breathtaking glimpses into one of the most spectacular structures in nature.

-We use in vitro slice preparations to answer questions about the functional organization of cerebellar microcircuits and in vivo single unit recordings to understand how diverse forms of information are integrated in the cerebellar cortex and translated into cerebellar outputs in the cerebellar nuclei.
+We use in vivo and in vitro preparations to answer questions about the mechanistic underpinnings of cerebellar computations.
+We aim to understand how diverse forms of information entering the cerebellum are transformed by the cerebellar cortex to produce cerebellar output that refines movement.

 Behavior & Optogenetics

-We use closed-loop optogenetic manipulations to test cerebellar contributions to movement with high temporal precision.
+We use high resolution behavioral quantification with closed-loop optogenetic manipulations to test cerebellar contributions to movement with high temporal precision.
 We combine optogenetic tools with Cre lines we have identified to manipulate specific subpopulations of neurons in the cerebellar nuclei, providing powerful resolution into the questions of how cerebellar outputs influence movement.